17. Geemap#

 import geemap

-You will need to create a Google Cloud Project and enable the Earth Engine API for the project.
-You can find detailed instructions here.
+To authenticate and initialize your Earth Engine environment, you’ll need to create a Google Cloud Project and enable the Earth Engine API for the project if you have not done so already.
+You can find detailed setup instructions here.

 Let’s create an interactive map using the ipyleaflet